NIP-19: Bech32-Encoded Entities

 - nevent - Event with relay hints, author pubkey, and kind

-- naddr - Addressable event reference (pubkey + kind + d-tag + relays)
+- naddr - Addressable event reference with pubkey, kind,

 Implementation Notes